foolin/golem-lang/docs/tutorial.md

 ## Basic Types

 Golem has a simple, straightforward type system.
 The basic primitive types include boolean, string, int and float.
-There is also 'null', which represents the absence of a value.
+There is also `null`, which represents the absence of a value.
 Basic values are immutable.

 Golem has the usual set of c-syntax-family operators that you would